koangwithluv/counter_dapp_IOTA/README.md

 Counter dApp is your first decentralized counting application on IOTA blockchain.
 Every increment/decrement/reset operation is permanently recorded on-chain and cannot be changed or deleted.

 **This application is for:**
-- Beginners learning blockchain and Web3
+- 🎓 Beginners learning blockchain and Web3
-- Developers who want to understand IOTA integration
+- 👨‍💻 Developers who want to understand IOTA integration
-- Anyone wanting to build a simple but complete dApp
+- 🚀 Anyone wanting to build a simple but complete dApp

+## 📸 Screenshots

+> *Screenshots will be added soon.
+Run the app locally to see it in action!*

+**Key Features:**
+- Modern, gradient UI with smooth animations
+- Real-time counter updates with blockchain confirmation
+- Achievement system with confetti celebrations
+- Responsive design for all screen sizes

 ## ✨ Features